Gulf Coast Climate Futures

 GULF COAST CLIMATE FUTURES SYMPOSIUM

 A two-day symposium at Tulane University, Nov.
-1-2, 2024, co-organized by the School of Architecture and the School of Engineering with support from the Gulf Futures Program led by the National Academies of Sciences Engineering and Medicine (NASEM) Gulf Research Program.
+1-2, 2024, organized by the School of Architecture, in collaboration with the School of Engineering and financial support from the Gulf Futures Program, led by the National Academies of Sciences Engineering and Medicine (NASEM) Gulf Research Program.

 DAY 1: Friday 11/1/24